ggez/good-web-game/README.md

 * and custom shader support (yes, this is a big one, but if you need it and are familiar with `miniquad` please consider starting a PR; `miniquad` has all the tools you need)

+### On blurry graphics

+You may run into somewhat blurry graphics.
+This is caused by high-dpi rendering:

+When run on a system with a scaling factor unequal to 1 the graphics may appear blurry, due to the drawbuffer being scaled up, to achieve a window of the size requested by your OS.
+This size is usually "the size you specified in `Conf`" * "your OS scaling factor".

+To avoid this set `Conf::high_dpi` to `true`.
+This leads to the drawbuffer being the size of your actual physical window.
+It also means though that you can't be sure how big your drawable space will actually be, as this will then depend on where the program is being run.

+We aim towards changing this, so that windows are always created with the physical size specified in `Conf`, but that's not directly supported by miniquad currently.

 ## Demo